- Japanese citizens

-- an official declaration of commitment (online version "Verpflichtungserklärung" or EVE) provided for by your business partner in Austria might be required.
+- an official declaration of commitment (online version "Verpflichtungserklärung" or EVE/GVE) provided by your business partner in Austria might be required.
 For this purpose the Austrian company inviting you would have to call on the local foreigners' police unit and follow their guideline.

 Additional requirement for tourists:

 - A confirmed itinerary including all destinations and hotel reservations accordingly

 - If you are lacking sufficient funds or a confirmed accomodation an official declaration of commitment (online version "Verpflichtungserklärung" or EVE) provided by your host in Austria can be required.
 For this purpose your sponsor has to call on the local foreigners' police unit and follow their guideline.
 In any case, proof of ID, proof of income and financial status and proof of housing arrangment will be required.

 - Visa of the country of the onward Destination (if applicable)